autonome/mf-panel/README.md

-# mf-panel
+#Microformat DevTools Panel
-Microformats inspection panel for Firefox Developer Tools
+Inspect Microformat content in this panel in the Firefox Developer Tools